-Certain features of the proposal will complicate administrative costs, and there has been relatively little attention paid to the dramatic differences in the penalties for early withdrawal associated with back-loaded vs front-loaded accounts.
+Certain features of the 1997 changes will complicate administrative costs, and there has been relatively little attention paid to the dramatic differences in the penalties for early withdrawal associated with back-loaded vs front-loaded accounts.

-The RSA proposals made by the Administration, which are similar to IRAs in some ways, have more generous subsidy rates; however, they benefit lower and moderate income individuals rather than high income individuals.
+The RSA proposals made by the Clinton Administration, which are similar to IRAs in some ways, have more generous subsidy rates; however, they benefit lower and moderate income individuals rather than high income individuals.
+While a credit targeted at lower and moderate income individuals was included in the 2001 tax legislation, the credit will sunset and is not refundable, limiting its scope.